inspire-software/yes-cart/env/migration/migrate-3.2.0-3.3.0/YC-749-README.txt

 Stock management is now organised by fulfilment centre.
-I.e. each warehouse assigned to shop is now seen as the fulfilment centre and therefore items in the cart delivered by different fulfilment centres will be splid into several deliveries.
+I.e. each warehouse assigned to shop is now seen as the fulfilment centre and therefore items in the cart delivered by different fulfilment centres will be split into several deliveries.
 Additionally carrier SLA have been improved to have fulfilment centres assignments allowing business user to configure shipping methods per fulfilment centre.

 MAJOR CHANGES